 I have no idea why they always fly off the shelves.

-Get the stuff that I want, then I make my way to the self-checkout place.
+Then I make my way to the self-checkout place.

-Get to the self-checkout place, I check out, get to the car, use another wipe, uh, take my gloves off, pure L up, stuff's in the car, doors close, mask off, drive.
+I check out, get to the car, use another wipe, take my gloves off, purel up, stuff's in the car, doors closed, mask off, drive.

-That sound all right.
+That sounds all right?

-Most hand sanitizers after application can be effective up to kill any viruses up to an hour after you put it on.
+Most hand sanitizers after application can be effective to kill any viruses up to an hour after you put it on.

 So you can put your hand sanitizer on and go into Walmart, do all your shopping, come back out, put your bags in your car, reapply your hand sanitizer.